rohanparvej/rohanparvej/README.md

 - 👋 Hi, I’m @rohanparvej
 - 👀 I’m interested in web-development, programming
-- 🌱 I’m currently learning js,cpp
+- 🌱 I’m currently learning ml.
-- 🧑🏽‍💻 I’m looking to collaborate on web-dev projects
+- 🧑🏽‍💻 I’m looking to collaborate on web-dev and ml projects

 <!---
 rohanparvej/rohanparvej is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.